HumanSignal/label-studio/docs/source/templates/generative-visual-ranker.md

 *Need a hand getting started with Label Studio?
 Check out our [Zero to One Tutorial](https://labelstud.io/blog/zero-to-one-getting-started-with-label-studio/).*

-1. Createa  new project in Label Studio
+1. Create a  new project in Label Studio
 2. Go to `Settings > Labeling Interface > Browse Templates > Generative AI > LLM Ranker`
 3. Save the project